Auto Insurance 101: How to Save Money on Rising Auto Insurance Premiums

 - Stricter Rate Regulations: States should require insurance departments to approve rate increases, ensuring that consumers are protected from arbitrary hikes.

 - Low-Cost Auto Insurance Programs: Programs like California’s offer affordable, basic coverage for good drivers, helping ensure everyone can stay insured.
-For example, in the summer of 2024, around 40,000 Californians were enrolled, paying about $400 a year for insurance.
+For example, in September 2025 63,000 Californians were enrolled in the program, paying about $400 a year on average for coverage.

 Auto insurance is essential for both financial security and staying on the road.
 By being a smart shopper and informed consumer, you can save money and protect yourself from overpaying for coverage.